qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 scenario.

 The QPS for each single cluster object is supposed to be less than 1/30 (30s per update on average).
-It should be achievable since the cluster properties and node status in the status field are not supposed to be changed too frequenly.
+It should be achievable since the cluster properties in the status field are not supposed to be changed too frequenly.
 The Burst of each single cluster object is supposed to be 10 to handle initial join and sudden storm.